htvekov/controllerx/docs/examples/Sonos display.md

 Revise  `sonos_status` and `outdoor_temp` sensors in YAML below, to match your HA entities for Sonos master speaker and outdoor temperature sensor.
 Create a new ESPHome node and configure it with your WiFi credentials.
 Edit node and copy/paste revised YAML below (from `time:` and onwards) to your node.
 Save it, upload and enjoy! 🎉😎

 **One final note on current YAML configuration:**
 ESPHome is at max with all these sensors, some schedulers running and an extensive display lambda.
-Addding just one extra sensor
+Addding just one extra sensor will make ESPHome crash on boot.
+Omitting  fast_connect: true
 ```yaml
 esphome:
   name: ssd1309